Injured in an Uber or Lyft Rideshare Accident? You need The Strong Arm®

 Because of all the variables involved, an Uber accident can become quite complicated, especially when there are multiple drivers and passengers involved, making personal injury claims with multiple insurance companies.
 In such situations, you need an experienced rideshare accident lawyer early in the process.
 If you incurred medical bills or other costs, you should be talking to one.
 An attorney in your corner can make sure the rideshare company preserves all the relevant data regarding your ride, fully document your injuries, and make sure that you receive the treatment and compensation you deserve.

 The Rideshare Accident Lawyers at FDAzar

 For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest, most trusted personal-injury law firm in Colorado, with offices in Denver, Greenwood Village, Aurora, Colorado Springs, and Pueblo.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Aurora, Denver, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a rideshare accident, please call the experts at FDAzar day or night for a free consultation and no-obligation evaluation of your case.